skp10/Major_Project/proposal.md

 ### SHRAWAN PARMAR - CS30
 ## Description...

-For my major project, I am planning to make a MARIO GAME.
+...For my major project, I am planning to make a MARIO GAME.
 The reason why I chose to create a mario game is because, it allows me to show everything that I know and have learned in this course of computer science 30.
-This includes, OOP, LOOPS, ARRAYS, COLLISION DETECTION ETC...
-Also It will be very challinging and intresting for me.
+This includes, OOP, LOOPS, ARRAYS, COLLISION DETECTION ETC...Also It will be very challinging and intresting for me.
 ***I WILL BE DOING MY MAJOR PROJECT ON PROCESSING.***
+...how to make a

 ## TimeLine...